anaclumos/extracranial/Research/pages/Self Driving.md

 ### [Newly Released Video Of Thanksgiving Day Tesla Full Self-Driving Crash Demonstrates The Fundamental Problem Of Semi-Automated Driving Systems - The Autopian](https://www.theautopian.com/newly-released-video-of-thanksgiving-day-tesla-full-self-driving-crash-demonstrates-the-fundamental-problem-of-semi-automated-driving-systems/)

 - He was driving V-1 on I-80 eastbound in Full [[Self Driving]] Mode Beta Version traveling at approximately 55 miles per hour…When V-1 was in the tunnel, V-1 moved from the #2 lane into the #1 lane and started slowing down unaccountably
 - So, the driver’s testimony was that the car was in Full [[Self Driving|Self-Driving]] (FSD) mode, and it would be easy to simply blame all of this on the demonstrated technological deficiencies of FSD Beta.
-This could be an example of “phantom braking,” where the system becomes confused and attempts to stop the car even when there are no obstacles in its path
+This could be an example of " phantom braking," where the system becomes confused and attempts to stop the car even when there are no obstacles in its path
 - We all know this basic fact about L2 systems, that they must be watched nonstop, but what we keep seeing is that people are just not good at doing this
 - We need to stop pretending this is a good approach, and start being realistic about the problems it introduces

 ### [Mercedes Is The First Automaker To Offer Level 3 Self-Driving In The US](https://insideevs.com/news/630075/mercedes-first-to-offer-level-3-self-driving-in-the-us/)